solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/xslt_transformation/_index.md

 description: Transforming the request body from SOAP/XML to a JSON.
 ---

+{{% notice warning %}}
+This feature is deprecated in Gloo Gateway v1.21.0 and will be removed in a future release
+{{% /notice %}}

 {{% notice note %}}
 This feature requires a Gloo Gateway Enterprise license.
 {{% /notice %}}

 ## Introduction

 SOAP remains prevalent today for enterprise web services across a number of industries, including financial services and healthcare.
 However, SOAP uses XML, a message format over 2 decades old.
 Modern services have adopted newer message formats, one of which is JSON.
 Modernizing a legacy SOAP service to use JSON can often mean rewriting the service entirely.
 This guide shows you a way of allowing for clients and services' message formats to differ by performing the translation within Gloo Gateway.
 We leverage powerful XSLT transformations to allow for an XML-based SOAP service to communicate with a JSON client.

 # Setup